cepthomas/MidiLib/README.md

 ## Other

-- MidiDefs: The GM definitions.
+- MidiDefs: The GM definitions plus conversion functions.
 - MidiTimeConverter: Used for mapping between data sets using different resolutions.
 - MidiCommon: All the other stuff.
 - Settings container/editor for use by clients.